What is yeast overgrowth management?

 It costs money to buy antifungal agents and probiotics, and to make dietary changes.

-Does yeast overgrowth management work?
+Does yeast overgrowth management work for autistic people?

 There are some warnings about the use of yeast overgrowth management therapy:

 - People who use the antifungal medication fluconazole (Diflucan) over a long period need a doctor to monitor their liver function to make sure there are no toxic effects.
 Skin conditions have also been associated with this antifungal agent.

 - Side effects including diarrhoea have been associated with long-term use of the antifungal medication nystatin (Nizoral).

 Who practises yeast overgrowth management?

 If your child is taking antifungal agents, you need to learn about appropriate doses for your child.
 You also need to ensure that your child is monitored for potential side effects like liver toxicity.

 Where can you find a practitioner?